Asia stocks mixed on possible US-China trade snag

 “We see it fit to temper optimism for now,” said Vishnu Varathan of Mizuho Bank in a report.

 On Wall Street, the Dow Jones Industrial Average and the Nasdaq closed at record highs Tuesday.
-The Standard & Poor’s 500 index closed just below the all-time high reached the previous day.
+The S&P 500 index closed just below the all-time high reached the previous day.

 Gains have been driven by better-than-expected company earnings, interest rate cuts, hopes for a trade truce and a steadily growing economy.